 • Ground chicken: This is lean meat so you won’t have a lot of excess grease to worry about.

-• Olive oil: Used to cook the chicken and onions first.
+• Olive oil: Used to cook the ground chicken and onions so they don’t stick to the pan.

 • Cabbage coleslaw mix: Adds a great crispy crunchy texture as well as some color to the dish.